FlorianBx/vite-pres/slides.md

 Today we use many different tools: Vite, ESLint, Prettier, Vitest...
 Each with its own configuration..

-  VitePlus brings it all together.
-Let me show you.
+  VitePlus brings it all together and Here's the result.
 -->

 ---